maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

   + At least 1 major challenge encountered along the way
   + At least 1 major victory

-Note that your final project is expected to be a work in progress during your presentation.
-You may still be working on the final output format, for example, or getting the portfolio published.
+Note that I want to hear about your process as much as the final product.
+It is expected that not every piece of what you present is finalized.
+For example, if you are participating in the competition, you don't have to have each visual adhering to the USAFacts style guide at this point.
+However, you should be most of the way there and ready to share what you've produced.

 ### Product